-Now, it has been listed as the best amongst all 8 North Eastern states for startups by National Institution for Transforming India Policy Commission (NITI AAYOG), which was established with the aim of achieving sustainable development goals.
+Now, it has been listed as the best amongst all 8 North-Eastern states for startups by National Institution for Transforming India Policy Commission (NITI AAYOG), which was established with the aim of achieving sustainable development goals.
 The policy commission is a think tank formed by the Government of India four years ago as an initiative to achieve sustainable development goals by focusing on the involvement of states into building a stronger, more efficient economy.

 Under NITI Aayog, India Innovation Index 2019 is a report that examines the innovation ecosystem of states and UTs.
 The objective of such an index is to help policymakers design holistic policies that drive innovation in all states and UTs.
 It promotes competition and fosters growth.
-The major objectives of the index is to push states on spending more time on research and development, improving educational institutes for more production of innovators and outputs.
+The major objectives of the index are to push states on spending more time on research and development, improving educational institutes for more production of innovators and outputs.

 The ranking for the Innovation Index was done in three categories – Major States, North East and hill States and Union Territories/City and Small States.
 Karnataka stands as the overall leader under Major states, Delhi for the UT/CIty State and Sikkim for North East and Hill States.